rh-mobb/documentation/docs/rosa/ecr/README.md

    If you see the hello-world pod running ... congratulations!
 You can now pull images from your ECR repository.<br/><br/>

-9. Clean up
+## Clean up

-    Simply delete the project you created to test pulling images:
+1. Simply delete the project you created to test pulling images:

     ```
     oc delete project hello-world
     ```

+10. You may also want to remove the `arn:aws:iam::aws:policy/AmazonEC2ContainerRegistryReadOnly` policy from the worker nodes if you do no want them to continue to have access to the ECR.